wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 Also, you may want to limit the use of the node folders to only the specified users.
 You can read about it [here](http://manpages.ubuntu.com/manpages/precise/man1/chown.1.html).
 The scripts in deb packages create the user `waves` and the waves app, wallet and data folders by default belong to this user.

 If you decide to use RPC, you should protect it with embedded in ubuntu `ufw` or any other firewall.
 You can read about it [here](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).
-If your server is public and available to the Internet and you decide to enable and use RPC, then allow only certain methods using [Nginx's proxy\_pass module](http://nginx.org/en/docs/http/ngx_http_proxy_module.html) and do not forget to set the `apiKeyHash` in waves.conf.
+If your server is public and available to the Internet and you decide to enable and use RPC, then allow only certain methods using [Nginx's proxy\_pass module](http://nginx.org/en/docs/http/ngx_http_proxy_module.html) and do not forget to set the `apiKeyHash` in the configuration file.

 Also, do not forget to update the OS and install software security updates.